HOME > Investors > Financial Data : Management Performance/Financial Analysis

 R&D Expenditures

-In the fiscal year under review, research and development expenditures for the entire Group were 19,656 million yen (an increase of 1,422 million yen from the previous fiscal year), with a ratio to net sales of 2.4%.
+In the fiscal year under review, research and development expenditures for the entire Group were 19,950 million yen (an increase of 294 million yen year on year), with a ratio to net sales of 2.4%.

-Through the practice of our corporate philosophy “We shall contribute to international society through creating new technologies and developing new products,” the NTN Group aims to contribute to solving social issues worldwide and to realize a sustainable “NAMERAKA Society.”
+Under its corporate philosophy of “We shall contribute to international society through creating new technologies and developing new products,” the NTN Group addresses social issues and promotes research and development activities aimed at realizing a sustainable “NAMERAKA Society.”

 Capital Expenditures